luttje/videobrew/README.md

 ## License

-Videobrew - Create videos using any web technologies
+> Videobrew - Create videos using any web technologies.

-Copyright (C) 2023  Luttje
+> Copyright (C) 2023  Luttje
+>

-This program is free software: you can redistribute it and/or modify it under the terms of the GNU Affero General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
+> This program is free software: you can redistribute it and/or modify
+> it under the terms of the GNU Affero General Public License as published
+> by the Free Software Foundation, either version 3 of the License, or
+> (at your option) any later version.
+>

-This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
-See the GNU Affero General Public License for more details.
+> This program is distributed in the hope that it will be useful,
+> but WITHOUT ANY WARRANTY; without even the implied warranty of
+> MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the
+> GNU Affero General Public License for more details.
+>

-A copy of the GNU Affero General Public License can be found [here](./LICENSE).
+> A copy of the GNU Affero General Public License can be found [here](./LICENSE).
-The full license text can also be found on <https://www.gnu.org/licenses/>.
+> The full license text can also be found on <https://www.gnu.org/licenses/>.

+### Third Party Licenses
-Licenses of third parties we are directly depending on can be found [here for the CLI](./packages/cli/LICENSES-THIRD-PARTY) and [here for the editor](./packages/editor/LICENSES-THIRD-PARTY).
+> Licenses of third parties we are directly depending on can be found [here for the CLI](./packages/cli/LICENSES-THIRD-PARTY) and [here for the editor](./packages/editor/LICENSES-THIRD-PARTY).
 These files were automatically generated with [`license-checker-rseidelsohn`](https://www.npmjs.com/package/license-checker-rseidelsohn) upon building.